VarmaKollu/Smart-Contracts/solutions/README.md

 ```

 #### *Explanation*
--     Setup: Initializes Alice and Bob as signers and deploys the ReenterPool contract with an initial balance of 1000 ETH.
+- **Setup**: Initializes Alice and Bob as signers and deploys the ReenterPool contract with an initial balance of 1000 ETH.

-- Exploit: Bob deploys a contract ReentersBob that utilizes a reentrancy attack via the withdraw function of ReenterPool.
+- **Exploit**: Bob deploys a contract ReentersBob that utilizes a reentrancy attack via the withdraw function of ReenterPool.
 The attack allows Bob's contract to repeatedly withdraw ETH from Alice's pool before updating the balance.